yinguobing/cnn-facial-landmark/README.md

 # cnn-facial-landmark

-Facial landmark detection based on convolution neural network.
+Facial landmarks detection based on convolution neural network.

-The model is build with TensorFlow, the training code is provided so you can train your own model with your own datasets.

-A sample gif extracted from video file showing the detection result.
+Here is a sample gif showing the detection result.

 ![](doc/demo01.gif)

-This is the companion code for the tutorial on deep learning [here](https://yinguobing.com/facial-landmark-localization-by-deep-learning-background/), which includes background, dataset, preprocessing, model architecture, training and deployment.
+The model is build with TensorFlow, and training code is provided so you can train your own model with your own datasets.
+The companion tutorial is also [available](https://yinguobing.com/facial-landmark-localization-by-deep-learning-background/), which includes background, dataset, preprocessing, model architecture, training and deployment.
 I tried my best to make them simple and easy to understand for beginners.
-Feel free to open issue when you are stuck or have some wonderful ideas to share.
+Feel free to open issues when you are stuck or have some wonderful ideas to share.

 ## Getting Started